This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Full Grown Puppies

 Finishing physical growth isn’t the only indicator that your puppy has become an adult dog.
-The adolescent phase usually lasts between 6-18 months, and many dogs retain “puppy-like” behaviour long after this point.
+The adolescent phase usually lasts between 6-18 months, and many dogs retain “puppy-like” behavior long after this point.

 Interestingly, small dogs aren’t just quicker to reach full size, they also reach mental maturity faster than bigger dogs.
 For this reason, expect medium and large breeds to act like a puppy for longer.

-How to Tell If Your Dog Is Done Growing
+How To Tell if Your Dog Has Finished Growing

 One way to tell if your puppy is still growing is to feel their ribs.
-If you can feel the “knobs,” then your puppy is probably still growing, but if not then they’re probably about as big as they’ll get.
+If you can feel the “knobs,” then your puppy is probably still growing, but if not, they’re probably about as big as they’ll get.

-While this method is useful, it shouldn’t be used as a basis for decisions that can affect your dog’s health.
-Instead, consult with your veterinarian for advice about when your puppy has stopped growing.
+While this method is useful, it shouldn’t be used as a basis for decisions affecting your dog’s health.
+Instead, consult your veterinarian for advice about when your puppy has stopped growing.

 Summary